RateCity.com.au

 Can temporary residents get a personal loan?

-A personal loan can often come in handy when you’re a little strapped for cash, particularly when you’ve been hit with unexpected expenses such as medical bills, emergency travel costs or even a reduction to your regular income.
+A personal loan can come in handy when you’re a little strapped for cash, such as when you’ve been hit with unexpected expenses such as medical bills, emergency travel costs or even a reduction to your regular income.

-While the lending criteria might be more stringent, there are still a number of banks and lenders that would consider a personal loan application from certain temporary residents.
+While the lending criteria might be more stringent, there are still several banks and lenders that would consider a personal loan application from temporary residents.

 Why is it more difficult for a temporary resident to get a personal loan?

-One of the biggest reasons visa holders might find it more difficult to get a personal loan than permanent residents or Australian citizens is because banks and lenders will generally see them as more of a risk.
-Much of this perceived risk comes from the uncertainty of whether a temporary resident will be able to pay off their loan before their visa lapses.
+One of the main reasons visa holders might find it more difficult to get a personal loan or a line of credit than Australian citizens or permanent residents is because banks and lenders generally see them as more of a risk.
+This comes from the uncertainty of whether a short term resident will be able to pay off their loan before their visa lapses.

-Due to the fact that temporary residents are generally seen as riskier borrowers, lenders may also require you to pay a higher interest rate on your loan.
-This is, however, dependent on your individual financial situation and can differ between lenders.
+Because temporary residents are generally seen as riskier borrowers, lenders may also require you to pay a higher interest rate on your loan.
+That said, this is dependent on your individual financial situation and can differ between lenders.

 Who is eligible for a temporary resident personal loan?